TykTechnologies/tyk-docs-hugo/tyk-docs/content/product-stack/tyk-gateway/advanced-configurations/plugins/api-config/classic.md

 This section explains how to configure Plugins for a Tyk Classic API using Tyk Dashboard.
 It specifically covers the use case where the source files of your plugins are deployed on the Tyk Gateway file system.

 To configure plugins for Tyk Classic APIs, click on the APIs item in the *API Management* menu of Dashboard and select your API to display the API editor screen.
+Subsequently, following the steps below.

 {{< img src="/img/plugins/plugins_classic_api_source_config.png" alt="Plugins Classic API screen" >}}

+#### Step 1: Display the Tyk Classic API Definition editor

-Click on the *View Raw Definition* button to display an editor for the Tyk Classic API Definition.
+Click on the *View Raw Definition* button to display an editor for updating the Tyk Classic API Definition.

 {{< img src="/img/plugins/plugins_classic_api_definition_editor.png" alt="Plugins Classic API Definition editor screen" >}}

+#### Step 2: Edit the Tyk Classic API Definition to configure plugins

-Use the editor to edit the *custom_middleware* section of the [Tyk Classic API Definition]({{< ref "/product-stack/tyk-gateway/advanced-configurations/plugins/api-config/classic" >}}) and click the *Update* button to save your changes.
+Use the editor to edit the *custom_middleware* section of the [Tyk Classic API Definition]({{< ref "/product-stack/tyk-gateway/advanced-configurations/plugins/api-config/classic" >}}).

 {{< img src="/img/plugins/plugins_classic_api_bundles_config.png" alt="Plugins Classic API Bundle Field" >}}

+#### Step 3: Save changes

+Select the **Update** button to apply your changes to the Tyk Classic API Definition.